 It's recommended you be vaccinated against YF for The Gambia anyway, because of the risk of transmission.

 Avoid a while lot of hassle and get the jab.
-You must have it at least 10 days before arriving in a YF prone destination, but it lasts for 10 years. over 7 years ago
+You must have it at least 10 days before arriving in a YF prone destination, but it lasts for 10 years. almost 8 years ago